PT CRUISER PRODUCTION TIMELINE

 2006

 The only facelift in the PTs production run.
 The new model went on sale in the latter half of 2005 for the 2006 model year.
-New interior, bumpers, lights and grills and colours were the visible changes.
+New interior, bumpers, lights and grilles and colours were the visible changes.
 There were some electrical changes but the drivetrain, steering and brakes basically remained the same.
 2.2 CRD power was increased by 25% to 150bhp.

 In the USA a 220bhp high-output turbo with a heavy-duty Getrag gearbox joined the standard and turbo PT models.